nickyiliwang0000/h/applied-javascript/understanding-api-documentation.md

 ## Playing around with an API

-Lets try making a request using the [Postman](https://www.getpostman.com/) app.
+Let's try making a request using the [Postman](https://www.getpostman.com/) app.
 Postman will provide us with a friendly GUI (graphical user interface) where we can build HTTP requests and get back detailed responses.

 ![](https://hychalknotes.s3.amazonaws.com/postman-min.png)